 If no address book file (*.pda) is discovered by the script (located in the ‘Bundles’ folder) enter the device hostname or IP address.

-Enter the devices’ current username (note: if authentication has not yet been setup the username is ‘crestron’).
-Hit enter for default ‘crestron’.
+Enter the device current username (Note: If authentication has not yet been setup on the device, the username is ‘Crestron’).
+Hit enter for the script to enter the default ‘Crestron’ username for you.

-Enter the devices’ current password (note: if authentication has not yet been setup the password is blank or empty).
-Hit enter for default empty password.
+Enter the device current password (Note: If authentication has not yet been setup on the device, the password is blank or empty).
+Hit enter for the script to enter the default empty password for you.

-Script will provide visual indication of ongoing job running in the background, indication of when the job has completed, and will automatically generate logs showing status of authentication script for each device connected to.
+Script will provide visual indication of the following: Ongoing job running in the background, indication of when the job has completed, and will automatically generate logs showing status of authentication script for each device the script connects to.

 Wait for confirmation of successful completion.

+Check the ‘Log’ folder for any errors that may have occurred.
+Typical log entry looks like example below.

-Execute ‘Authentication’ Script (Unattended execution)
+Execute Authentication Script (unattended)

 Navigate to the _AuthenticationScript.bat file.
-Note: PepperDash recommends editing JSON files using a free Microsoft tool called, Visual Studio Code.
+Note: PepperDash recommends editing JSON and BAT files using a free Microsoft tool called, Visual Studio Code.
+See download link under ‘Recommended Tools’.

-Right click the file and select “Open with Code” or any JSON editor you use.
+Right click the file and select “Open with Code” or Visual Studio Code.

-While inside the editor, input all information within the “ “ that pertains to the devices you will be working with.
-Note It is recommended that you only have 1 address book in the ‘Bundles’ folder to be leep the “SelectAddrBook” and “SelectAddress” fields the same across the devices
+While inside the editor, input all information within the single quotes that pertains to the devices you will be working with.
+Note: PepperDash recommends removing all but a single address book within the ‘Bundles’ folder preventing utilization of wrong address book variables (“SelectAddrBook” and “SelectAddress”).

+Upon completion of editing the variables in the *.bat file, the file is ready to be ran unattended from either any Windows ‘Task Scheduler’ or from simply double-clicking the *.bat file manually.

-After editing the fields .bat file.
-Return to the folder where the file exists, and double click the _AuthenticationScript.bat file.
+To run manually, return to the folder where the *.bat file exists, and double click the *.bat file.

-A command window will prompt an address book, select 1,2, or a for all
+A command window will open showing the same prompts as the attended script.
+However, when using the *.bat file, the script enters the values automatically.

-After entering you will see the script in progress, then a completed “---Done---” Message
+You will see the script in progress, then a completed “---Done---” Message

+Script Execution > Custom Commands

-Execute ‘Custom Commands” Script (attended execution)
+Execute Custom Commands Script (attended)

-Start Windows PowerShell or hold shift and Right click in the window where the Powershell command exists and “Open Powershell window here”
+Start Windows PowerShell and navigate to the path of where the scripts are stored or hold shift and right-click in the window where the PowerShell script exists.
+Select the “Open PowerShell window here” option.

-If running PowerShell from a command line, type in the full path to the authentication script with the prefix: powershell.exe -Command “&.
-The path must be in single quotes and the end of the command must end with double quotes.
-Example below:
+To execute a PowerShell script from the PowerShell command line, type in the full name of the script with the prefix “.\”.
+See example below.

-If running PowerShell from shift and Right Clicking in the window that contains your Powershell command, paste the “.\name of the desired powershell script”

-The script will be looking for the Command file.
-Enter the file location of the Custom Command .json custom commands file .
-Bundles
+The script will be looking for the JSON formatted ‘CommandFile’.
+Enter the file name of the *.json custom commands file to be sent to Processor or Touchpanel.
+An example of a custom command JSON formatted file is provided by PepperDash.
+Note: Custom commands JSON file must be located in the ‘Bundles’ folder.

-Select an address book to pull the IP Address from [1 – 4] or “n” to skip
+Select an address book to pull the IP Address from [1 – 4] or “n” to skip.

-If skipped, Enter the IP Address of the processor you want to run the commands on
+If skipped, enter the IP Address of the processor you want to run the commands on.

-Enter the Device Username (Or hit enter if the default username is “crestron”
+Enter the Device Username (Or hit enter if the default username is “crestron”).

-Enter the Device password (Or hit enter if the default username is empty “”
+Enter the Device password (Or hit enter if the default username is empty “”).

-Select Enter and wait for a successful completion message.
+Select enter and wait for a successful completion message.

+Check the ‘Log’ folder for any error occurred during script process.

-Execute ‘Custom Commands” Script (unattended execution)
+Execute Custom Commands Script (unattended)

-Navigate to the _LoadScriptt.bat file, it is recommended by Pepperdash that you only edit these files in the .json format (Using tools such as Visual Studio Code, opposed to Notepad or Notepad++)
+Navigate to the _CustomCommandsScript.bat file.
+Note: PepperDash recommends editing JSON and BAT files using a free Microsoft tool called, Visual Studio Code.
+See download link under ‘Recommended Tools’.

-Right click the file and select “Open with Code” or any JSON editor you use.
+Right click the file and select “Open with Code” or Visual Studio Code.

-While inside the editor, input the file path where the Customs Scripts “PDT.PowerShell.LoadScript.PS1” exists
+While inside the editor, input the file path where the Custom Commands script “PDT.PowerShell.CustomCommands.vXX.XX.PS1” exists.